status-im/nimbus-eth2/docs/the_nimbus_book/src/faq.md

 Again, it depends.
 Behaving maliciously, e.g. attesting to invalid or contradicting blocks, will lead to a validator's stake being slashed.

+TODO: I don't think this is accurate.
+Verify with the latest specs.

 The minimum amount that can be slashed is 1 ETH, but **this number increases if other validators are slashed at the same time.**

 The idea behind this is to minimize the losses from honest mistakes, but strongly discouraging coordinated attacks.